Manual & Documentation

 Double-clicking the Direct preparation will open the interface, which includes a number of sliders controlling various parameters:

-The Direct preparation allows us to tune the bitKlavier keyboard by dragging the large Transposition slider, or double-clicking the transposition window and typing a value.
-The Direct preparation can be used as a harmonizer as well.
+The Direct preparation allows us to tune the bitKlavier keyboard by dragging the large Transposition slider (shift-drag to move by integers, if you don’t want microtonal transpositions), or double-clicking the transposition window and typing a value.
+The Direct preparation can be used as a basic harmonizer as well (though see the Keymap Harmonizer for a more flexible approach to building a harmonizer).
 Control-click to add additional voices to the slider window, or double-click the window to type multiple values, separated by a space.
 For an example, check out Example Gallery 21, “Direct 1.”
 Note: The unit for the transposition control is semitones, not cents.
+As of v2.5.2, transpositions can be filtered by the attached Tuning, by toggling on the “use Tuning” toggle:

 As with all bitKlavier preparations, saving presets is easy and convenient.
-Simply click “Action” to save, rename, duplicate, delete, or clear any presets, and use the drop-down menu to the left to navigate the Gallery of presets.
-Your preparations are saved within the current Gallery, and can be used with other Pianos in the same Gallery.
+Simply click “Action” to save, rename, duplicate, delete, export/import, or clear any presets, and use the drop-down menu to the left to navigate the Gallery of presets.
+Your preparations are saved within the current Gallery, and can be used with other Pianos in the same Gallery, and can be exported if you want to open them in other Galleries.
 Go to “Gallery > Clean” to delete all unused presets.

 The easiest way to begin exploring Synchronic is to open the Basic Piano Gallery and add a Synchronic preparation (hit “s” or select it from the dropdown “Action > Add...” menu).
 Connect Synchronic to the Keymap (click-command-drag).
-Double-click the Synchronic preparation to open the settings panel:
+Double-click the Synchronic preparation to open the two settings panels:

-A quick summary of Synchronic parameters: Note, the last five parameters are sequenced effects, each of which allows for up to 12 values (or more if manually added) which Synchronic will cycle through based on tempo.
+A quick summary of Synchronic parameters: Note, the parameters in the first window are sequenced effects, each of which allows for up to 12 values (or more if manually added) which Synchronic will cycle through.

-How Many - number of Synchronic notes triggered by MIDI input
+Num Pulses - number of Synchronic pulses triggered by MIDI input

 Cluster Threshold - window of time (in milliseconds) within which Synchronic will group incoming MIDI notes as a cluster